haddocking/haddock-runner/docs/src/reference.md

 ## Input List File Format

 The input list file (specified by `general.input_list`) contains paths to all files required for each docking target.
-Files are automatically grouped into targets based on their common root identifier, **the part before the first underscore**.
+Files are automatically grouped into targets by a shared identifier derived from the filename: for molecule files, the identifier is the part of the filename before the configured `mol_suffixes` match; for restraints, topology/parameter, shape, and miscellaneous files, grouping typically uses the part before the first underscore.

 ### File Classification